msudol/shifty-rot/README.md

 ## Using

 The web based form is pretty simple to use, just follow the instructions on screen.
+A working example is available here: https://msudol.com/projects/shifty/